CMMC Software Comparison

 Why CMMC Requires It

-CMMC Level 2 requires continuous monitoring of systems for unauthorized activity.
-EDR is the standard way to meet this requirement.
-Without EDR, you're blind to threats on your computers.
+CMMC demands continuous monitoring for threats.
+EDR is the industry standard way to satisfy this.
+Without it, you're essentially blind to what's happening on your endpoints.

 What to Look For in EDR